 - Older people are less likely to ever adopt a vegan diet.

-These observations – and many more – are covered in this in-depth analysis of our study.
+If you're wondering how to be happy, should you consider veganism?
+These observations - and many more - are covered in this in-depth analysis of our study.

 Vegans are happier than meat-eaters